wanrongt/CI-Docs/BMC-CI-Docs/doc/source/DSG Automation/SSTF Development Guide.md

    4. Choose the option on the right to "Allow Automatic Updates immediate installation".
 Set it configure to "Disabled".
 Apply it and save.
       ![](./Images/DisabledAllowImmediateInstallationUpdate.png)

-3. Weekly check needing security patch and manually install it.
+3. Check the required security patch every Monday and install it manually.
    1. Open the application "Intel Security Checker"
       ![](./Images/IntelSecurityChecker.png)
    2. If existing any available updates patches, please timely install them.